bcgov/bcdg/docs/index.md

 ## Contact us

-This guide is owned and maintained by the Developer Experience team as part of the Exchange Lab.
-Please reach out with questions or feedback to [developer.experience@gov.bc.ca](mailto:developer.experience@gov.bc.ca)
+This guide is owned and maintained by the Developer Experience team in the Digital Office.
+Reach out with questions or feedback to [developer.experience@gov.bc.ca](mailto:developer.experience@gov.bc.ca)